The vast majority of the work you can do with Treaty Bodies can be done from home. This section explains what you can do without coming to Geneva.

 Webcast

 All sessions of a Treaty Body are broadcast live and recordings kept on the UN Web TV website.
-Each Treaty Body has its own webpage on the UN Web TV website with recordings organised by session.

 In 2019, the NGO Child Rights Information Centre in Moldova gathered a group of children to follow the periodic review of Moldova by the Committee on the Rights of the Child (CRC), through the webcast of the session which was broadcast on UN Web TV.
 The children observed the dialogue between their government and the CRC in Geneva and sent their live comments and questions to the CRC members through the NGO, Child Rights Connect.
 The webcast was an opportunity for the children to follow the session from a friendly environment and engage in the process without having to travel to Geneva.